 All courses are offered for UC Berkeley credit and will appear on your transcript as Berkeley courses with letter grades.
 You are expected to remain on-site at the Gump Station and attend classes regularly during all academic sessions.
+You are expected to be on time and participate in all class components including excursions, guest lectures, and other class related activities.
+Failure to abide to the attendance policy and/or participate in all class components may impact your academic grade.

-Note that Mo'orea Spring 2023 - Island Sustainability Program students will be enrolled in their courses on a Letter grade basis by default.
+Note that Mo'orea Spring 2024 - Island Sustainability Program students will be enrolled in their courses on a Letter grade basis by default.
 If students wish to select the Pass/Not Pass option, they can change their grading option via Cal Central by the set spring semester deadlines.
 If a deadline has passed, students should contact their college advisor regarding the process to submit a late petition for enrollment changes.
 Consult with your academic advisors if unsure how the Pass/Not Pass option will impact major/minor or graduation requirements.